cosmicvibes/new-laravel-project/README.md

 # new-laravel-project
-Simple bash script to create a new Laravel project, add to git and configure Homestead/Vagrant.
+Simple bash script to create a new Laravel project, create a git repo, push it and configure/run Homestead & Vagrant.

 Motivation
 ----------